Paula Dobriansky Keynote Speaker

 - Expert on Foreign Policy, Trans-Atlantic relationship, Russia/Ukraine, Geopolitical Trends, NATO, Arctic

-Ambassador Paula J. Dobriansky is a foreign policy expert and former diplomat specializing in national security affairs.
-She is a Senior Fellow in the Future of Diplomacy Project at Harvard University’s JFK Belfer Center for Science & International Affairs at Harvard University, and is a leading keynote speaker on foreign policy, trans-Atlantic relationships, Russia/Ukraine, Geopolitical trends and NATO.
+Ambassador Paula J. Dobriansky is a US diplomat, Senior Fellow in the Future of Diplomacy Project at the JFK Belfer Center for Science & International Affairs at Harvard University, and is a leading keynote speaker on foreign policy, trans-Atlantic relationships, Russia/Ukraine, Geopolitical trends and NATO.

-In February 2007, as the President’s Special Envoy to Northern Ireland, Ambassador Dobriansky received the Secretary of State’s highest honor, the Distinguished Service Medal, for her contribution to the historic devolution of power in Belfast.
-During her more than 25 years in national security affairs, Ambassador Dobriansky has held many Senate-confirmed and senior level positions in the U.S. Government including Director of European and Soviet Affairs at the National Security Council, the White House, Deputy Assistant Secretary of State for Human Rights and Humanitarian Affairs, Deputy Head of the U.S. Delegation to the 1990 Copenhagen Conference on Security and Cooperation in Europe (CSCE) and Associate Director for Policy and Programs at the United States Information Agency.
+Dobriansky held many senior-level positions throughout 25-year career in national security affairs, including in the White House, where she was Director of European and Soviet Affairs at the National Security Council, Deputy Assistant Secretary of State for Human Rights and Humanitarian Affairs, Deputy Head of the U.S. Delegation to the 1990 Copenhagen Conference on Security and Cooperation in Europe (CSCE) and Associate Director for Policy and Programs at the United States Information Agency.